Sometimes church attendees cannot hear the worship on stage.

 Measure the volume of the stage.
-An effective app we recommend if you don’t have a sound level meter is called “SoundMeter+” — it can be found on the Apple App Store or in the Google Play Store for an affordable price.
+An effective app we recommend, if you don’t have a sound level meter, is called “SoundMeter+” — it can be found in the Apple App Store or in the Google Play Store for an affordable price.

 In visiting many churches with wedges out front, we’ve noticed that the musicians often have difficulty hearing each other.

-- Singers and background vocalists will be flat if that cannot hear themselves.
+Singers and background vocalists will be flat if they cannot hear themselves.

 Some churches have already brought their sound systems up to date with in-ear monitors, but only have non-custom in-ears available for their staff and volunteer worship teams.